The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling.md

 New action: Abyssal Drain.
 This offers some extra single-target damage, as well as a flat potency worth of healing for every target hit.
 While the damage is nice, it is best used in trash pulls for the healing effect.
 In very large pulls, it can restore quite a significant chunk of HP and potentially allow your healer to cast multiple extra damaging GCDs.

 * SE Combo on one or two targets.
 * Unleash on 3+ targets.
 * Edge on one target.
 * Flood on two or more targets.

 #### Level 62

 New action: Bloodspiller.
-While you unlocked your AoE mana spender before the single-target version, the reverse is true for your blood spenders.
+While you unlocked your AoE mana spender before the single-target version, the reverse is true for your Blood spenders.
 Bloodspiller does quite a bit of damage, will not break your combo, and is worth using even in smaller multi-target situations.
 Blood Weapon will also now grant blood per successful GCD.

 * SE Combo on one or two targets.
 * Unleash on 3+ targets.

  Edge on one target.

 * Flood on two or more targets.
 * Bloodspiller on 1-3 targets.

 #### Level 64